mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

   law appendIsIntAdd a b = (fromInteger $ (toInteger a) + (toInteger b)) .==. a `append` b
 {% endhighlight %}

-(These are poorly factored and over-constrained, but they're enough to demonstrate my point!)
+(These are over-constrained &mdash; many uses could get by with weaker laws &mdash; but they're enough to demonstrate my point!)

 Now assume we've defined instances of both of these type classes for `Integer`.
 How do I use them?